HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 11. Before you install the LenaSYS, it is good to know that the text-input which says `Hostname`, needs to be `db`, not `localhost` and you need check/turn on `Use Distributed Environment`-checkbox.
 Also when entering root user credentials, type in root user: `root` and root password: `password`, because all default values is set in docker-compose-yml.

-12. To install the LenaSYS, you need to follow instruction [new LenaSYS installer](../../Shared/Documentation/newinstaller/documentation.md/#installer-steps) or [old LenaSYS installer](../../README.md).
+12. To install the LenaSYS, you need to follow instructions for [new LenaSYS installer](../../Shared/Documentation/newinstaller/documentation.md/#installer-steps) or [old LenaSYS installer](../../README.md).

 ### Using linux or mac?
 Make sure you set the appropriate file permissions for LenaSYS.
 The easiest way to do this is to run the command `sudo chmod -R 777 LenaSYS`.